 (The International Student Calculator website has useful information to help with this and lots of other tips about budgeting and banking in the UK)

 - Decide which bank and branch you want to open an account with

 - Request a bank letter from AskBU

-- Make an appointment with the bank (allow at least three days after submitting your bank letter request form)
+- Make an appointment with the bank (allow at least 3 days after submitting your bank letter request form).

 - Collect your bank letter from AskBU

 - Take the letter and your passport with you to your bank appointment.

 You may also find some useful information about opening a UK bank account on the UKCISA student banking blog and Save the Student: Top UK bank accounts for international students.

 If you think that your bank account may have been misused you should report this to your bank or to the police.
 You can also let us know as we can provide support and advice.
 There are organised crime groups who may try to use frauds and scams to target international or UK students' bank accounts.
 The best way to keep your bank account safe is to remain vigilant and question anything that seems unusual.
 Please ensure that you: